-Alcohol and Drug Counselor: A person who has applied for certification or who is certified as an alcohol and drug counselor by the Iowa Board of Certification.

-Alcohol and Drug Specific: Includes history, uses, and pharmacology of stimulants, depressants, psychotherapeutic drugs, alcohol, tobacco, and various other substances as well as the psychological, biological and social aspects of substance abuse.
+- Alcohol and Drug Specific: Includes history, uses, and pharmacology of stimulants, depressants, psychotherapeutic drugs, alcohol, tobacco, and various other substances as well as the psychological, biological and social aspects of substance abuse.
 Appropriate intervention for preventing and treating substance abuse in special populations is also acceptable.
-In simpler terms, the training must be either about chemical substances or directly relate the topic to substance use and abuse.

-Board: The Iowa Board of Certification.

-CEU: Literally means a continuing education unit and is synonymous with "clock hour."

-Client: A person who seeks or is assigned the services of an alcohol and drug counselor, regardless of the setting in which the counselor works, and for one year after the termination of services which includes aftercare, growth group and/or continuing care.

-Clock Hour: Sixty minutes of participation in an organized learning experience.
-The unit of measurement for Professional Development credit for clinical supervisors.

-Complainant: A person who has filed an official complaint pursuant to these rules.

-Continuing Education: The variety of forms of learning experiences including, but not limited to lectures, conferences, academic studies, institutes, workshops, extension studies, and home study programs undertaken by applicants.

-- Date of Application: The date on which the Iowa Board of Certification receives the completed Application Handbook. - Disciplinary Proceeding: Any proceeding conducted under the authority of the Board. - Discipline: Any sanction the Board may impose upon a counselor for conduct which denies or threatens to deny the citizens of this state a high standard of professional care.

-Distance Learning: Education that is obtained via Internet, home study programs, or other means in which the counselor works independently from an instructor and classroom.
+In simpler terms, the training must be either about chemical substances or directly relate the topic to substance use and abuse. - Board: The Iowa Board of Certification. - CEU: Literally means a continuing education unit and is synonymous with "clock hour." - Client: A person who seeks or is assigned the services of a counselor, regardless of the setting in which the counselor works, and for one year after the termination of services which includes aftercare, growth group and/or continuing care. - Clock Hour: Sixty minutes of participation in an organized learning experience.
+The unit of measurement for Professional Development credit. - Complainant: A person who has filed an official complaint pursuant to these rules. - Continuing Education: The variety of forms of learning experiences including, but not limited to lectures, conferences, academic studies, institutes, workshops, extension studies, and home study programs undertaken by applicants.. - Disciplinary Proceeding: Any proceeding conducted under the authority of the Board. - Discipline: Any sanction the Board may impose for conduct which denies or threatens to deny the citizens of this state a high standard of professional care. - Distance Learning: Education that is obtained via Internet, home study programs, or other means in which the counselor works independently from an instructor and classroom.
 A limit of 20 clock hours can be earned by this method per recertification period.
-ICN trainings are not considered distance learning.

-Ethics: Moral and ethical conduct as described in the IBC Code of Ethics.

-Experience: Actual work in the field of alcohol and drug counseling.
-This may include practicum, volunteer, or part-time counseling, if provided under direct supervision.

-Hearing Panel: A panel comprised of directors of the Board, which conducts a disciplinary proceeding pursuant to these rules.

-Home Study Courses: Continuing education courses offered for individual study.

-IBC-Approved: When a sponsor submits workshop materials to IBC demonstrating that a workshop has relevant content and requesting IBC CEU's for all participants.

-In-Service Training: The education and training which occurs within the applicant's agency, only for agency staff and conducted only by agency staff.
+ICN trainings are not considered distance learning. - Ethics: Moral and ethical conduct as described in the IBC Code of Ethics. - Experience: Actual work in the field of alcohol and drug counseling.
+This may include practicum, volunteer, or part-time counseling, if provided under direct supervision. - Hearing Panel: A panel comprised of directors of the Board, which conducts a disciplinary proceeding pursuant to these rules. - Home Study Courses: Continuing education courses offered for individual study. - IBC-Approved: When a sponsor submits workshop materials to IBC demonstrating that a workshop has relevant content and requesting IBC CEU's for all participants. - In-Service Training: The education and training which occurs within the applicant's agency, only for agency staff and conducted only by agency staff.